YAMAHA RIVA 180 / 200 (XC180 / XC200)

 The Riva 180/200 is a very comfortable ride and great for covering long distances.
 Unfortunately, the 180cc models are plagued by an expensive and difficult to solve auto choke problem.
 These auto choke problems often require unclogging the starter jet and/or a $200 ‘bistarter control valve’ (BCV) from Yamaha to fix.
 Until this problem is fixed, these Riva’s are difficult or impossible to start.
-To make sure you have the hoses hooked up properly, follow this diagram.
-Typically the easiest way to fix one of these large Riva’s is to replace the BCV with a manual ball valve to operate the choke by hand.
-Normally the Riva 200’s aren’t affected by this problem as they use a different auto-choke system.
+Follow this diagram to make sure you have the hoses hooked up properly.
+Typically the easiest way to fix one this issue is to replace the BCV with a manual ball valve to operate the choke by hand (see diagram and improvise).
+The Riva 200’s aren’t affected by this problem as they use a different auto-choke system.

 Owners and buyers should be aware that a recall exists for '87 - '88 Riva 200 scooters (Recall code: 89V099000) that corrects a weakness in the front brake compression bar.
 Of interest, Yamaha has stated this recall applies to 3506 vehicles, so we know that's how many Riva 200's were sold in the USA during those 2 years.
 That means that sales were roughly 1750 units/year.
 You can use this to get a rough idea of how many might be in existence for all years, but keep in mind that scooter sales dropped off quite a bit by '89 and stayed low for over a decade.

 For more information on the Riva 180/200, check out this Yahoo! group.
 You need to sign up for Yahoo to access their group but they have complied an impressive collection of information that makes sign up worthwhile.